yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk.md

 // Import the SDK module from npm import { loadScript } from '@yuno-payments/sdk-web';

-// Load and initialize the SDK const yuno = await loadScript();
+// Load the SDK and initialize it with the public key await loadScript();

-// Initialize the SDK with the public key const yuno = await Yuno.initialize(PUBLIC_API_KEY);
+const yuno = await Yuno.initialize(PUBLIC_API_KEY);
 ```